-• The ISAPI Filter must be installed on the TMG machine so that Internet activity information can be communicated to Filtering Service.
+- The ISAPI Filter must be installed on the TMG machine so that Internet activity information can be communicated to Filtering Service. - The Filtering Service and TMG machines must be able to communicate over the network.

 The diagram provides a general overview and best practice location for your integration product, but does not show all components.
 Larger networks require web protection components to be distributed across several dedicated machines.